Why should we bother with backups?

 - Hacked: Criminals may hack the site and destroy all files;

 - End of subscription: What happens if your subscription finishes - will your files be deleted before you've had the chance to download them?

 - Lost access: You might lose your password & your account recovery attempts fail.

 Despite the long list above, losing files is actually rare - but when we lose any that are important to us, it can hurt.
 Below we discuss some of the different methods you can use to back your files up, including a few issues to think about & where to find more help.

-What's the best way to backup my files?
+What's the best way to backup my photos and files?

 Phones (and tablets) contain a lot of data that you might want to be backed up.
 There's two broad data types to consider: